 Schofield, C., 1998.
 An Empirical investigation into software effort estimation by analogy.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: